 First static analysis shown clearly that both the methods (blake2b update and cryptobox / cryptobox_open) was hard modified.
-Most of the edits done was only on purpose to obfuscate the whole encryption/decryption logic (the code is playing and moving the stackpointer up and down between close instructions).
-What really mettered can be found on top of what now are 2 big subroutines wrapping most of the encryption/decryption logic.
+Most of the edits done was only on purpose to obfuscate the whole encryption/decryption logic.
+What really metter can be found on top of what now are 2 big subroutines wrapping most of the encryption/decryption logic.
 The 2 subroutines involved are now generiting a new key during runtime (the function that build the key is reversed as well, and its mostly obfuscated with control flow flattening) but still feeded with the hardcoded public key as evidenced during debugging.

 Hardcoded CoC key:

 Following, this new key built in runtime is used to actually generate the nonce and to build the shared key with cryptobox_beforenm.